 This format differs from that used for ENDF/B-V only in that covariances of the resonance spin are all zero.
 It is applicable only for resolved parameters (LRU=1) and for the Breit-Wigner formalisms (LRF=1 or 2).
 No long-range covariances can be defined.
-The following covariance quantities are defined:
+The following quantities are defined:

-'''

-\mathbf{D}\mathbf{E}^2
+ISR Flag to to indicate the presence or absence of the uncertainty data for the scattering radius, meaning:

+ISR = 0, no scattering radius uncertainty data

+ISR = 1, scattering radius uncertainty data are present.

+DAP Scattering radius (AP) uncertainty, given in the same units as AP.

-Variance of the resonance energy in units eV^2.
+DE^2 Variance of the resonance energy in units eV^2 .

-Variance of the neutron width GN in units eV^2.
+$\mathbf{D}\mathbf{N}^2$ Variance of the neutron width GN in units eV^2 .

-\mathbf{D}\mathbf{N}^2

-Covariance of GN and GG in units eV^2.
+DNDG Covariance of GN and GG in units eV^2 .

-DNDG

-DG^2

-Variance of the gamma-ray width in units eV^2
+\mathbf{DG}^2 Variance of the gamma-ray width in units eV^2 .

-Covariance of GN and GF in units eV^2.
+DNDF Covariance of GN and GF in units eV^2 .

-DNDF

-Covariance of GG and GF in units eV^2.
+DGDF Covariance of GG and GF in units eV^2 .

-DGDF

-\mathbf{DF}^2

-Variance of the fission width GF in units eV^2.
+\mathbf{DF}^2 Variance of the fission width GF in units eV^2 .

-DJDN

-(null) covariance of resonance J-value and GN.
+DJDN (null) covariance of resonance J-value and GN.

-DJDG

-(null) covariance of resonance J-value and GG.
+DJDG (null) covariance of resonance J-value and GG.

-DJDF

-(null) covariance of resonance J-value and GF.
+DJDF (null) covariance of resonance J-value and GF.

-\mathbf{D}\mathbf{J}^2

-(null) variance of resonance J-value.
+\mathbf{DJ}^2 (null) variance of resonance J-value.

-'''